Multipole-fluctuation pairing mechanism of $d_{x^2-y^2}+ig$ superconductivity in Sr$_2$RuO$_4$: Individual pairing interactions

 \section{Individual pairing interactions}

-For clarity, we first discuss the consequence of individual multipole fluctuation channels and focus on $j=3/2$ since it has a lower SOC energy.
-Figure \ref{fig2} compares the five major pairing states of the largest eigenvalues induced by each multipole channel for the 3D Hamiltonian of Sr$_2$RuO$_4$.
-The eigenvalues of all other pairing states, such as $d_{xy}$, are much smaller and therefore not shown.
-The parameter $g^{j\Gamma}_{\alpha\beta}$ is normalized so that all multipole fluctuations are treated equally for comparison.
+The results of individual multipole fluctuation channels are presented in Fig.~\ref{fig2} for $j=3/2$ and Figs. \ref{fig7} and \ref{fig8} in Appendix D for $j=5/2$ and $j$-mixed subspaces, respectively.
+We compare the eigenvalues of six major pairing states, $s$, $d_{x^2-y^2}$, $(p_x,p_y)$, $g$, $d_{xy}$, $(d_{xz},d_{yz})$, for the 3D Hamiltonian $H_{\text{3D}}$ of Sr$_2$RuO$_4$.
+The parameter $g^{j_1j_2\Gamma}_{\alpha\beta}$ is chosen such that all multipole fluctuations are treated equally for each set of calculations.